TheAdich/Portfolio/README.md

-#For now please try to open it on laptop
+#For now please try to open it on laptop!
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).